-Sales in Consumer totaled were up 1.8 percent in U.S. dollars.
+Sales in Consumer totaled were down 1.7 percent in U.S. dollars.

-- · Sales increased in consumer health and safety, home care, stationery and office and home improvement. - Sales increases continue to be benefited by strength and demand in market-lead categories such as FiltreteTM air quality solutions and CommandTM adhesives.
+- · Sales increased in stationery and office, consumer health and safety, and home care and decreased in home improvement. - Sales increases continue to be benefited by strength and demand in market-lead categories such as Filtrete^M air quality solutions and Command^M adhesives.